+WORKPLACE LIABILITY

-WORKPLACE LIABILITY Workplace liability is the biggest threat to businesses when it comes to drugs and alcohol in the workplace.
-Whether it's an accident caused by an employee under the influence or a harassment case filed after an uncomfortable situation with a manager or coworker, substance misuse increases the chances of a potential lawsuit.
-This means higher financial risks and possibly irreparable reputation damage for your clients.
-DANGERS IN THE WORKPLACE Keeping employees safe should be your clients' number one concern.
+In addition to lost productivity and rising health care costs, workplace liability is the biggest threat to your business when it comes to drugs and alcohol in the workplace.
+Whether it's an accident caused by an employee under the influence or a harassment case filed after an uncomfortable situation with a manager or coworker, substance misuse increases your chances of a potential lawsuit - which means higher financial risks and possibly irreparable damage to your company's reputation.

+DANGERS IN THE WORKPLACE

+Keeping your employees safe should be your number one concern.
 That's why companies hold trainings and seminars to teach their employees about workplace safety.
+But adding drugs and alcohol into the mix could greatly diminish your efforts - and lead to catastrophic results.

+Workplace Injuries

-But adding drugs and alcohol into the mix could greatly diminish their efforts-and lead to catastrophic results.
-Workplace Injuries Drinking on the job is prohibited at most companies-but that doesn't mean it never happens.
-And an inebriated employee could cause big problems for your clients' business.
+Drinking on the job is prohibited at most companies - but that doesn't mean it never happens.
+And an inebriated employee could cause big problems for your business.

 When an employee is injured on the job, the employer could be held responsible.
-That means they may have to provide workman's comp, in addition to covering the increased health care costs for the injured party.
-Not to mention the training and replacement costs if the employee needs to miss a few days of work to recover.
-Then there's the added financial and reputation risks if the injured party decides to press charges.
-But most importantly, addiction puts employees at risk.
-One in five workers reported that they were injured on the job or felt in danger due to a coworker's drinking.2 Drinking and Driving And it's not just the workplace you have to worry about.
-Work functions and other company events that serve alcohol could become a liability for your clients as well.
-If there is an alcohol-related car accident following a company event, your client could be held responsible for overserving.
-And given that 16% of working adults admitted to driving under the influence at some point, it's a large risk to take if your clients are not monitoring how much their employees imbibe during work functions.2 workplace overdose deaths every year for the past five years.
-(U.S. Department of Labor)3
+That means you may have a workman's comp claim, in addition to covering the increased health care costs for the injured employee.
+Not to mention the training and replacement costs if your employee needs to miss a few days of work to recover.
+Then there's the added financial and reputation risk if the injured party decides to sue your company.
+But most importantly, addiction puts your employees at risk.
+One in five workers has reported that they were injured on the job or felt in danger due to a coworker's drinking.

+Drinking and Driving

+And it's not just in the workplace you have to worry about.
+Work functions and other company events that serve alcohol could become a liability for your business as well.
+If there is an alcohol-related accident following a business event, your company could be held responsible for over serving.
+And given that 16% of working adults admitted to driving under the influence at some point, it's a large risk to take if you're not monitoring how much your employees imbibe during work functions.

+increase in

+workplace overdose deaths every year for the past five years.
+(U.S. Department of Labor)

+Workplace Overdoses

-Workplace Overdoses Ignoring substance abuse in the workplace could cost more than your clients' reputation or bottom line-it could cost the lives of their employees.
+Ignoring substance abuse in the workplace could cost more than your reputation or bottom line - it could cost the lives of your employees.
 The opioid epidemic is sweeping across America, leaving a string of tragedies in its wake.
 And the work force is not immune to the impact of opioid addiction.

-According to the U.S. Department of Labor, overdose deaths in the workplace have been consistently rising 25% each year for the past five years.3 Yet despite the staggering numbers, 76% of employers reported that they weren't trained on how to address addiction in the workplace.4 BOTTOM LINE Workplace overdoses are occurring at a rapidly increasing rate, leaving employers unprepared to respond.
+According to the U.S. Department of Labor, overdose deaths in the workplace have been consistently rising 25% each year for the past five years.
+Yet despite the staggering numbers, 76% of employers reported that they weren't trained on how to address addiction in the workplace.

+Workplace overdoses are occurring at a rapidly increasing rate, leaving employers unprepared to respond.
 And companies are quickly realizing that it's time to take action.

-DRUGS, ALCOHOL, & SEXUAL HARASSMENT Happy hour in the office.
-Kegs in the breakroom.
+DRUGS, ALCOHOL, & SEXUAL HARASSMENT

+Happy hour in the office.
+Kegs in the break room.
 Work functions with a bottomless bar.
 These are all modern-day perks that companies are using to draw in new employees and keep their teams happy.
 And while it appears to be working on the surface, there's a dark side to the "good times" that employers are offering.

 The Dark Side of Office Party Culture